matte21/HackerRankChallenges/README.md

 and to prepare for interviews.
 Roughly one challenge a day will be added.

 Solutions are stored under [solutions/](solutions/).
 Each challenge has a root folder named after itself.
-Each of such folders contains the solution under `pkg/solution/<problem_name>.go`.
+Each of such folders contains the solution in `pkg/solution/<problem_name>.go`.
 For instance, the solution to the problem with name [SockMerchant](solutions/SockMerchant) is located under [`solutions/SockMerchant/pkg/solution/sockmerchant.go`](solutions/SockMerchant/pkg/solution/sockmerchant.go).